 - 1. Change to another use for more than 30 days; - 2.
-Increase its density or intensity; - Enlarge, expand or increase its size; - Increase the requirements for off-street parking spaces; - Substantially change the exterior appearance of buildings; or - Add new outdoor equipment and machinery.
+Increase its density or intensity; - 3.
+Enlarge, expand or increase its size; - 4.
+Substantially change the exterior appearance of buildings; or - 5.
+Add new outdoor equipment and machinery.

 H. Expiration